gicking/stm8gal/README.md

   - Exception is the [Raspberry Pi](https://www.raspberrypi.org) or similar “embedded PCs“ with direct access to UART and SPI pins via the GPIO header.
 In this case make sure that the voltage levels of STM8 and embedded PC are compatible, e.g. for RasPi with 3.3V pins also supply the STM8 with Vdd=3.3V.
 As noted above, **never expose a 3.3V device to 5V signals**.

   - Alternatively an [Arduino](https://www.arduino.cc) can be used to act as a USB<->SPI bridge using a dedicated "gateway software".
 For the Arduino project and a technical documentation see the [Arduino SPI_bridge](https://github.com/gicking/Arduino_SPI_bridge) repository.
+Again, **note compatible voltage levels of Arduino and STM8**.

 - Prior to uploading code via _stm8gal_ the STM8 ROM bootloader needs to be activated via option bytes.
 For details see the respective STM8 device datasheet.
 If required, change the option bytes via SWIM debug interface using